» How Trump’s Election May Be Making Men More Aggressive

 Peter Cappelli is a Member of the World Economic Forum's Global Agenda Council on Employment (2012-2014).

-Peter Cappelli was named to the 2011 list of Top 20 Most Influential International Thinkers as one of the people "whose ideas and actions are shaping practices in HR globally."
+Peter Cappelli was named to the 2011 and 2012 lists of Top 20 Most Influential International Thinkers as one of the people "whose ideas and actions are shaping practices in HR globally."

 Peter Cappelli was the Editor of the Academy of Management Perspectives from 2005-2008.